Fetch API wrapper with the extended functionality and simple interface.

 }

-request has pretty much the same interface, just use put
+POST request (PUT, PATCH request has pretty much the same interface, just use put or patch

 import { Fetcher } from '@distributedlab/fetcher'